“Mom, my friends read your blog”

 My daughter M is a very private person.
 Though she owns a blog, she keeps it in a private url for 5 close friends.
 Soon, she might start a public blog showcasing random photos or anything under the sun.

-“Just make sure you don’t write anything negative about me” she continued on.
+“Just make sure you write nothing negative about me” she continued on.
 Then added “and make sure I look good in any photo you post.
 My _____ happens to read your blog. ”

 I assured her, “Ah I don’t and besides I am not about to wash my dirty linen for the whole internet to see”